dorian-marchal/phonegap-boilerplate-documentation/routing.md

 5. `page.afterRender`

-   Just after that the page has been added to the DOM, this method is called.
+   Just after the page has been added to the DOM, this method is called.

 6. `previousPage.beforeLeave`

    Just before the actual sliding transition, `beforeLeave` is called.
    It can be useful to free some ressources.

 7. `page.afterLoad`

-   Once the transition is ended (or immediatly, if this is the first loaded page), the `page.afterLoad` method is called.
+   Once the transition end (or immediatly, if this is the first loaded page), the `page.afterLoad` method is called.
    This method is useful to execute some code after the rendering, without interrupting the transition.